Cardigan (song): Commercial performance

 On Spotify, "Cardigan" debuted with over 7.742 million streams, garnering the biggest opening day for any song in 2020.
 It remained atop of the chart for four consecutive days, as of July 27, 2020.
 Following the inauguration of Billboard Global 200 chart seven weeks after the release of Folklore, "Cardigan" appeared at number 77 on the chart, dated September 19, 2020.

-On the US Billboard Hot 100, "Cardigan" debuted at number one, earned Swift her sixth number-one single in the country and second number-one debut following "Shake It Off" (2014).
-This made Swift the first artist ever to debut at number-one on both the Hot 100 and Billboard 200 charts in the same week.
+On the US Billboard Hot 100, "Cardigan" debuted at number one, earning Swift her sixth number-one single in the country and second number-one debut, following "Shake It Off" (2014).
+This made Swift the first artist to debut at number-one on both the Hot 100 and Billboard 200 charts in the same week.
 The single was joined in the top-10 by fellow Folklore tracks "The 1" and "Exile", and increased Swift's number of top-10 songs to 28.
 Moreover, it extended her record as the woman with the most top-10 debuts to 18.
 In its opening week, "Cardigan" earned 34 million US streams, 12.7 million radio impressions and sold 71,000 digital downloads, debuting atop the Streaming Songs and Digital Song Sales charts dated August 8, 2020, further extending Swift's all-time record as the artist with the most number-ones on the Digital Song Sales chart to 20.
 In its second week on the Hot 100, "Cardigan" descended to number eight.
 Furthermore, the song also topped the Alternative Streaming Songs, Alternative Digital Song Sales, Hot Alternative Songs and Hot Rock & Alternative Songs charts.

 In Australia, "Cardigan" debuted at number one on the ARIA Singles Chart, becoming Swift's sixth chart-topping single in the country, and her first chart-topping single since "Look What You Made Me Do" (2017).
 It was one of five songs that debuted in the top 10 in the country, making Folklore the album with the most top-10 songs of 2020 in the country.
 It also debuted at number two on New Zealand's Top 40 Singles chart, along with "The 1" and "Exile" in the top 10.

 On the Canadian Hot 100, "Cardigan" peaked at number three, while in Ireland, the song debuted at number four on the Irish Singles Chart, accompanied by "Exile" and "The 1" in the top 10, bringing Swift's total Irish top-10 songs to 15.
 In the United Kingdom, the song entered at number six on the Official Singles Chart, opening with over 35,000 units.
 "Exile" and "The 1" also debuted in the top 10, taking Swift's total UK top-10s to sixteen, while making her the sixth woman in UK history to have three top-10 songs simultaneously.

-"Cardigan" also charted in Austria (number 46), Belgium (2), Croatia (27), the Czech Republic (29), Denmark (19), Estonia (15), France (138), Germany (67), Hungary (29), Iceland (26), Japan (94), Lithuania (17), Malaysia (2), the Netherlands (1), Norway (27), Portugal (26), Scotland (16), Singapore (2), Slovakia (45), Spain (66), Sweden (31), and Switzerland (51).
+In other countries, "Cardigan" topped the singles chart in the Netherlands, reached number two in Malaysia and Singapore, and entered the top 20 in Denmark, Estonia, Lithuania, and Scotland.